eerrecart/VideoPicker/README.md

 *   Description
 *   Media Id *(Provided by the native media picker of umbraco)*

-**The list of videos or assets are stored in JSON fromat with the next structure:**
+**The list of videos or assets are stored in JSON fromat with the following structure:**

 ```
 [